Hurston Waldrep

-Hurston Wayne Waldrep (born March 1, 2002) is an American college baseball pitcher for the Florida Gators.
+Hurston Wayne Waldrep (born March 1, 2002) is an American professional baseball pitcher for the Atlanta Braves of Major League Baseball (MLB).
+He made his MLB debut in 2024.

-Career
+Amateur career

-Waldrep attended Thomasville High School in Thomasville, Georgia where he played on their baseball team as a pitcher and on their football team as a kicker and punter.
+Waldrep attended Thomasville High School in Thomasville, Georgia, where he played on their baseball team as a pitcher and on their football team as a placekicker and punter.
 He earned All-State honors in both sports.
 He went unselected in the shortened 2020 Major League Baseball draft and enrolled at the University of Southern Mississippi to play college baseball.